stackery/wild-rydes-workshop/09-performance-monitoring.md

 ![](images/09-lumigo-explore-slow-http.png)

-If you click on the hyperlinked resource name it'll take you to the [Transactions](https://platform.lumigo.io/transactions) view of the transaction that HTTP request was part of.
+If you click on the hyperlinked resource name it'll take you to the [Transaction](https://platform.lumigo.io/transactions) view which that HTTP request was part of.

 You can see that this slow HTTP request was part of the `CalcSalaries` function.
 From the logs you can see it timed out the first time, but then succeeded on retry, although the retry also took over 5s.